Mothercare on track after UK improvement in fourth quarter

-LONDON, April 10 British baby products retailer Mothercare said it would meet current annual profit forecasts after trading improved in its troublesome home market and overseas in its fourth quarter.
+LONDON British baby products retailer Mothercare (MTC.L) said it would meet current annual profit forecasts after trading improved in its troublesome home market and overseas in its fourth quarter.

 Shares in Mothercare have tanked some 60 percent since the firm warned in January full-year profit would reach only half of what analysts had expected, prompting its chief executive Simon Calver to quit just weeks later.